Exercise Induced Collapse DNA Test

 - Use the addressed envelope provided to send the samples back to us for testing.
 We recommend using a tracked service such as Recorded Delivery or Special Delivery

-- We will email you the report within 7 working days
+- We will email you the report within 7 business days

 The Exercise Induced Collapse DNA Test will give you peace of mind if the dog isn’t affected and, if it is, with one copy of the gene or two, you will be able to plan the best course of action for the dog’s welfare.